 Inventory: inv.
 MC1181

 It might have been Etruscan, were an early version of its origin correct.
-The wolf is suckling the twins Romulus and Remus -- Romulus being the eponymous founder of Rome, but the statues of the infants are modern additions, made in the 13th century A.D.
-Recent repair work on the statue of the she-wolf, which has an injured paw that might be traceable to antiquity, seems to have borne out the idea that the wolf statue itself is also more modern, dating from the 15th century.
+The wolf is suckling the twins Romulus and Remus -- Romulus being the eponymous founder of Rome, but the statues of the infants are modern additions, perhaps made in the 13th century A.D., but added in the 15th century.
+Recent repair work on the statue of the she-wolf, which has an injured paw that might be traceable to antiquity, seems to have borne out the idea that the wolf statue itself is also more modern, dating from the 13th century.
 The technique of lost wax for bronze statues is ancient, but it is argued that the use of a single mold for the entire body is not.
 Although full reports have not been made available, a 2008 article from BBC news online says:

 "In a front page article in the Italian newspaper, La Repubblica, Rome's former top heritage official, Professor Adriano La Regina, said about 20 tests were carried out on the she-wolf at the University of Salerno.This position is not without challenge.
 Another article from 2008, Rome's Symbol, Lupa Capitolina, Dated to the Middle Ages, says: